OmarIsmail11/Admin-Dashboard/README.md

 # Admin-Dashboard
 This is an Admin Dashboard built with pure HTML and CSS.
-R

 Responsive on large and medium screens.